-issues, SES and Red Cross Burkina SES's MEO with Faso (French version) have launched the SENO project under the ESA BASS Gateway in Europe framework 'Space in Response to served as the key Humanitarian Crises.'
-This partnership enabler of the high provided a reliable, independent performance connectivity solution. and low-latency communication End users could enjoy quaranteed channel for multiple humanitarian
+issues, SES and Red Cross Burkina Faso (French version) have launched the SENO project under the ESA BASS framework 'Space in Response to Humanitarian Crises.'
+This partnership provided a reliable, independent and low-latency communication channel for multiple humanitarian organisations in Dori.

-Luxembourg Space Agency the local community, facilitate the using digital applications, online The co-funded SENO pilot project training and collaboration.
-The medium (Satellite in Response to the Needs of Earth orbit (MEO)-enabled service allowed significant improvements in
+IP-based services were used to support displaced individuals and the local community, facilitate the collection and transmission of data using digital applications, online training and collaboration.
+The medium Earth orbit (MEO)-enabled service allowed significant improvements in daily operations.

-"The VSAT connection has a very workers, through applications usage good throughput, we no longer have such as videoconferencing, emails and any difficulties in transmitting our reports and data collection.
-Software It also helped humanitarians identify like Microsoft365.
-Outlook.
-TEAMS.
-OneDrive, requires a good connection," says one project ECHO/APP CRBF user.
+"The VSAT connection has a very good throughput, we no longer have any difficulties in transmitting our reports and data collection.
+Software like Microsoft365, Outlook, TEAMS, OneDrive, requires a good connection," says one project ECHO/APP CRBF user.
 "I had always heard about online meetings, and it was a great experience for me to finally benefit from these while in Dori - connecting with colleagues in Kongoussi, Fada and Ouagadougou."